 Network Redundancy is one of the key factors to maintain network reliability.
 Multiple physical connections between network devices provide redundant network paths.
 The network can continue its operation when a single link or port has failed.
 Redundant links also share the traffic load and increase capacity and speed.

 The Spanning Tree Protocols are the best to use and manage Layer 2 redundancy.
-Without a proper protocol, the layer 2 loops are created which cause network breakdown.
+Without a proper protocol, layer 2 loops are created which cause network breakdown.
 The spanning tree protocol chooses the best paths and also chooses an alternate path immediately when the primary path fails.

 A client may now the ability to connect more than one possible default gateway.
 First Hop Network Redundancy Protocols manages the client’s default gateway, and also the ability to use an alternate default gateway should the primary default gateway fail.